Russo-Circassian War: Naval and shore battles

-In May 1834, the Circassians launched a naval landing near Bombory, thus the fighting was carried over to the sea.

-In October 1836, a naval battle was fought as Russian warship "Nartsiss" was attacked by 7 Circassian galleys.
-Russian captain Varnitskiy reported in his report that the Circassians fought in an organized manner, and that the Russians escaped at the last moment as a result of the fierce collision.
+The first naval combat in the war was in May 1834, when the Circassians launched a naval landing near Bombory.
+In October 1836, seven Circassian galleys attacked the Russian warship Nartsiss.
+In his report, Russian captain Varnitskiy stated that the Circassians fought in an organized manner, and that the Russians escaped at the last moment as a result of the fierce collision.

-In 1835 and 1836, Circassian armies led by Ismail Berzeg engaged on several operations.

-By this time, Aytech Qanoqo had reformed his army and organized a campaign, but failed.
-After this failure, he saw little hope left for Circassia and switched to the Russian side again.

-In 1837, Kizbech Tughuzhuqo attacked the right bank of the Kuban Russian fort.
-The Russians wanted to end the war already, and wanted to try another strategy.
-On April 13, 1838, Russian forces engaged the Circassian army in the estuary of River Sochi, and on May 12, 1838, the Russians landed at Tuapse with a naval invasion.
-The majority of engagements during this part of the conflict took place in the form of either amphibious landings on coastal towns in accordance with the directive laid out by the Tsar to secure possible ports, or by routing out Circassian forces entrenched in mountain strongholds.
-At Tuapse, the Russian landing had begun at 10:00 in the morning, and the Circassians were not beaten back from their positions until 5:00 in the afternoon, with the Russians suffering heavy casualties.
-On the following day, May 13, when arriving to request permission to remove their dead from the battlefield, a few Circassians leaders were killed.
+Seeking to end the war, the Russians wanted to try another strategy.
+Most engagements during this subsequent part of the conflict took the form of either (1) amphibious landings on coastal towns in accordance with the directive laid out by the Tsar to secure possible ports, or (2) routings of Circassian forces entrenched in mountain strongholds.
+On 13 April 1838, Russian forces engaged the Circassian army in the estuary of the Sochi River; on 12 May 1838, the Russians landed a naval invasion at Tuapse, securing the area despite heavy casualties.
+On the following day, 13 May, when arriving to request permission to remove their dead from the battlefield, a few Circassians leaders were killed.

+By this time, Aytech Qanoqo had reformed his army and organized a campaign.
+After its failure, however, he saw little hope left for Circassia and switched to the Russian side again.

 In 1837, some Circassian leaders offered the Russians a white peace, arguing that no more blood should be shed.
 In response to this offer, the Russian army under the command of General Yermolov burnt 36 Circassian villages.

-In February 1838, there was a fierce collision between 4 Circassian galleys and a Russian ship.
-The Russians ship was destroyed.

-In 1839, Russian forces landed at Subashi and began construction of a fort, where they faced charges by Ubykh forces who were eventually driven back by shellfire from the Russian navy.
-Over 1000 soldiers then charged the Russian positions, however they were outflanked and overrun as they attempted to retreat.
+In February 1838, there was a fierce battle between four Circassian galleys and a Russian ship.
+The Russian ship was destroyed.In 1839, Russian forces landed at Subashi (near Sochi) and began construction of a fort, where they faced charges by Ubykh forces who were eventually driven back by shellfire from the Russian navy.
+Over 1,000 soldiers then charged the Russian positions; however, they were outflanked and overrun as they attempted to retreat.
 This pattern of attack by the Russian forces went on for several years.
 Qerzech Shirikhuqo played a big role in reforming and leading the Circassian armies at this time.